jkvor/emysql/README.md

 **Please add a Common Test suite if you are proposing a pull request!**

 Some Common Tests (Unit Tests) have been added in the `test` folder.
-They are not in shape yet to help finding more interesting problems.
-But they might help you find trip ups in your system set up.
+They have no significant coverage yet but can help to test the basics.
+They might also help you find trip ups in your system set up (environment_ and basics_SUITE).

+Currently the sole focus is on Unicode test cases, in the unicode_SUITE.
+Especially the new silent conversions of list strings to the appropriate binary format is a challenge.
+The tests helped a lot to make sure the changes neither break backwards compatibility nor leave a case out.

 Run the tests using make:

 	make test

+Some tests can take up to half a minute to finish on a slow machine.

 You need the test database set up and a mysql server running, the same as described above for the samples: